 Zelle

-Zelle () is a United States–based digital payments network run by a private financial services company owned by the banks Bank of America, Truist, Capital One, JPMorgan Chase, PNC Bank, U.S. Bank, and Wells Fargo.
+Zelle () is an American digital payments network run by a private financial services company owned by the banks Bank of America, Truist, Capital One, JPMorgan Chase, PNC Bank, U.S. Bank, and Wells Fargo.
 The Zelle service enables individuals to electronically transfer money from their bank account to another registered user's bank account (within the United States) using a mobile device or the website of a participating banking institution.
-There is no fee or charge on the transaction.
+There is currently no fee or charge on the transaction.

 The Zelle service was launched in June 2017, as the successor to the clearXchange payment service.
-Zelle has expanded, and as of 2022 eighty percent of the US population could connect to Zelle through their banking app, with support by over 1600 financial institutions.
+Zelle has expanded, and as of 2022 eighty percent of the US population could connect to Zelle through their banking app, with support by over 1,600 financial institutions.
 It has been criticized for being a platform that has facilitated online financial fraud in the United States.
-In 2022 at a Senate Banking Committee hearing it was censured for not giving refunds to people who were tricked by criminals using Zelle.
-Provided by Wikipedia
+In 2022, at a Senate Banking Committee hearing, it was censured for not giving refunds to people who were tricked by criminals using Zelle.

 1